 Mr. Shah's qualifications to serve on the Company's Board include his experience in senior leadership and implementation across business systems technology, digital business models, and cyber security.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEES IN PROPOSAL 1
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEES IN PROPOSAL 1 manufacturing, retail, and pharmaceutical industries.

 Directors Not Standing for Election

 SHARON M. BRADY